rchampieux/Library-Journal-OA-Webinar/README.md

 * How do you find your people
     * Who is working to make science and academia better, more inclusive, more equitable?
 We reached out to them.
-        * Women in Science PDX, Alliance for Visible diversity, Women who Code, Open Hardware, Open Source community, Department specific study groups, Grad Students association and Postdoc Office.
+        * Women in Science PDX, Alliance for Visible Diversity, Women Who Code PDX, PyLadies PDX, Open Hardware, Hack Oregon, other open Source community groups outside OHSU, smaller department-specific study groups (Python Summer Club, Bioinformatics Discussion Group), OHSU Grad Student Organization, and Postdoc Office.
-        * All scientists, but don't necessarily know what open science is or why they might care
+        * All of these groups are run by scientists, but they don't necessarily know what open science is or why they might care.
-        * Antionette story
+        * Antionette's story

 * How do we measure success?
     * Community engagement